-Andrew Janz for Fresno Mayor
+Andrew Janz for Mayor of Fresno

 Andrew Janz is a Fresno County prosecutor running for Mayor of Fresno.
 Andrew’s top priorities are addressing poverty and long-term homelessness, expanding funding for parks and open spaces, and enhancing public safety.
 Janz is 35 years old and resides in Fresno with his wife Heather and their two dogs.